CHIP State Plan and Waiver-Related Documents

 State Child Health Plan Under Title XXI of the Social Security Act

 On November 3, 2021, the Centers for Medicare & Medicaid Services (CMS) approved Virginia's revised evaluation design for the FAMIS MOMS and FAMIS Select Section 1115 Demonstration.
+This approved evaluation design reflects the longstanding waiver components before the addition of the postpartum component.
 The evaluation design, along with the CMS approval letter, is available here.

 FAMIS MOMS and FAMIS Select

-FAMIS MOMS and FAMIS Select CHIP Section 1115 Demonstration
+FAMIS MOMS and FAMIS Select - CHIP Demonstration Populations

 Section 1115 of the Social Security Act gives the U.S. Secretary of Health and Human Services authority to approve experimental, pilot, or demonstration projects that promote the objectives of Medicaid and the Children’s Health Insurance Program (CHIP).
 Under this authority, the Secretary may waive certain provisions of Medicaid or CHIP to give states additional flexibility to design and improve their programs.
 To learn more about Section 1115 demonstrations, please visit the CMS website.